NorthNick/hydra/CouchDb/Readme.txt

 2. Set bind_address=0.0.0.0, max_replication_retry_count=infinity, delayed_commits=false.
 You may also want to set level=error in the log section, to prevent your log becoming too huge.
 3. Ensure that algorithm=utc_machine_id (this should have been done during the Erlang changes above).
 4. Ensure that machine_id is a unique value across all CouchDb instances (see the Erlang changes for a bit more on this).
+5. If you are installing on Windows 2008 Server, then be aware that the default file compression technique, snappy, does not work properly as of CouchDb version 1.2 - see https://issues.apache.org/jira/browse/COUCHDB-1482.
+You can change file_compression on these machines to something like deflate_6 to get working file compression.
+Note that different instances can specify different compression settings with no harm.

 Replication
 If this is not the first instance of CouchDb, then set up replication.